nmaresrivera11/Moesha-Diary-Pt-2/README.md

 ---

-### Story 7: In order to interact with the blog post application, as a user of the application, I need to update an existing blog post.

-#### Branch: blog-update

-#### Acceptance Criteria

-- Has a controller action for update
-- Has a route for update
-- Can fill out a form to edit an existing blog post and click on a submit button that will trigger an update action
-- Can be rerouted to the landing page when a valid blog post is updated
-- Has a controller action for update
-- Has a route for update
-- Can fill out a form to edit an existing blog post and click on a submit button that will trigger an update action
-- Can be rerouted to the landing page when a valid blog post is updated

----

----

 ### Story 8: In order to create a secure blog post application, as a developer of the application, I need to ensure only valid data is entered into the database.

 ### Story 8: In order to create a secure blog post application, as a developer of the application, I need to ensure only valid data is entered into the database.